Annavin Aasai

-Annavin Aasai is a 1966 Indian Tamil-language drama film directed by Dada Mirasi and produced by Balaji.
+Annavin Aasai is a 1966 Indian Tamil-language crime drama film directed by Dada Mirasi and produced by Balaji.
 A remake of the Hindi film Chand Aur Suraj (1965), it stars Gemini Ganesan, Savitri, Balaji and Vijaya.
 In the film, after a man's faked death, the lives of his family members change drastically when they receive money from an insurance company he cheated.

 Annavin Aasai is the first film produced by Balaji's Sujatha Cine Arts.
 Its screenplay was written by S. I. Peruman, the cinematography was handled by Kamal Ghosh, and the editing by B. Kandasamy.
 The film was released on 4 March 1966 and was a modest commercial success.

 Plot

 Ramanathan and Seetha, a married couple, face difficulties after the former loses his job.
 Ramanathan wants to help his younger brother Ravi to pursue MBBS, and to fund his education, he takes an insurance policy for ₹100000.
 Ramanathan then fakes his death by using a mutilated man's corpse near a railway line, and is legally declared dead.
 Seetha, who is traumatised by her husband's "death", tells Ravi to pursue his education using the insurance money she receives.

 Ravi eventually becomes disinterested in his education.
 Using the insurance money, he takes to betting on horse racing and becomes rich.
 He falls in love with Vijaya, the daughter of a wealthy businessman.
 Mohan, a family friend and lawyer, discovers that Ramanathan is still alive and shares this information with Seetha, but she chooses to keep it a secret.
 Ravi misunderstands Mohan's night-time visits; assuming that Seetha is having an affair with Mohan, he begins to taunt her.

 Seetha later arranges Ravi's marriage with Vijaya, whose father commits suicide after having been cheated by an insurance fraud.
 Ravi, still unaware that Ramanathan is alive, believes he is responsible for his brother's "death", surrenders to the police and is taken to court before a judge.
 During Ravi's trial, Mohan asserts that Ramanathan is not dead and Ravi pleaded guilty to murdering someone who is still alive.
 Soon after, Ramanathan appears and tells the court the truth.
 Ravi is exonerated, while Ramanathan receives three years' imprisonment for committing insurance fraud.